swisskyrepo/PayloadsAllTheThings/Methodology and Resources/Active Directory Attack.md

 ### Pass-the-Ticket Silver Tickets

-Forging a TGS require machine accound password (key) from the KDC
+Forging a TGS require machine accound password (key) or NTLM hash from the KDC

 ```powershell
 # Create a ticket for the service